Guscosta88/GusCosta_T2A2/README.md

 #### **R10 - Describe the way tasks are allocated and tracked in your project**

+- The managing system tool I have decided to use is Trello board, I started my board with an Agile template and made some adjustments to suit my project which is divided into 5 tabs:
+* Completed - This is where I archive the tasks that are completed.
+* Design - on this session I alocated tasks that are related to Design such as, Code requirements, Conventions, etc.
+* Planning - This tab focuses on general management of the project and things that need to be planned.
+* In Progress - Tasks that are currently being worked on.
+* Next-up - Tasks comming next.

 #### **Day one:**

 - Following the same Idea from my Terminal App I have decided to now build an API for foods and wines.